-- •Support from sector departments and parastatals - •Usage of renewable energy sources (e.g. solar energy and cow dang) - •Conduction of community education and awareness campaigns to curb the theft, illegal connection and vandalism of infrastructure - •Sourcing of funds for infrastructure development and maintenance - •Utilizing the Existing infrastructure to enhance cost recovery - •Creation of job opportunities through the implementation of refurbishment projects - •Waste water recycling - •Rainwater harvesting - •Sludge reuse to produce methane gas (electricity production on a small scale) - •District Development Model for better coordination of local infrastructure development - Available MIG, WSIG and RBIG grants for Infrastructure Development - •Research opportunities from various academic institutions - •Bursaries for employees to advance their skills in respective fields

-Huge Mining and Agricultural sector, and Tourism
+•Support from sector departments and parastatals •Not enough capacitated •Usage of renewable energy sources (e.g. solar energy and cow dang) •Limited water resources •Conduction of community education and awareness campaigns to curb the theft, illegal connection and vandalism of infrastructure •Illegal connections for water and •Sourcing of funds for infrastructure development and maintenance •Demand higher than the supply •Utilizing the Existing infrastructure to enhance cost capacity recovery •Siltation of rivers and dams •Creation of job opportunities through the •Violent community protests implementation of refurbishment projects •Water scarcity •Waste water recycling •Poor audit opinion due to •Rainwater harvesting unavailability of records •Sludge reuse to produce methane gas (electricity •Climate change production on a small scale) •Delays in ESKOM connections •District Development Model for better coordination leading to stalled projects of local infrastructure development Communicable and non - communicable •Available MIG, WSIG and RBIG grants for diseases prevalence.
+Infrastructure Development •Research opportunities from various academic institutions •Bursaries for employees to advance their skills in respective fields Huge Mining and Agricultural sector, and Tourism